-41When investigating learning effects by restricting attention to the second half of rounds, it turns out that Result 2 is robust (significant albeit on a weaker significance level) and that experts send their signal less often in the weakly balanced and the star network than in the first half of rounds (going down to around 50% in the star network).
+41 When investigating learning effects by restricting attention to the second half of rounds, it turns out that Result 2 is robust (significant albeit on a weaker significance level) and that experts send their signal less often in the weakly balanced and the star network than in the first half of rounds (going down to around 50% in the star network).
 This can be interpreted as them learning to target the efficient equilibrium LTED σ^ .

-$^{^{42}}$ This interpretation is further corroborated by an expost questionnaire on the subjects' motivations.
+42 This interpretation is further corroborated by an ex-post questionnaire on the subjects' motivations.

-43There are other, behavioral, reasons for why most experts play sincere even if the network is unbalanced.
+43 There are other, behavioral, reasons for why most experts play sincere even if the network is unbalanced.
 One might be lying aversion which is common in laboratory experiments.
 Not sending a message or sending a message that contradicts the own signal might "feel like" lying.
 Another might be status-seeking behavior by sending messages in order to be influential.

-Figure 6: Frequency of non-experts' following behavior by treatment.
+Fig. 6.
+Frequency of non-experts' following behavior by treatment.
 'Vote message' means to vote A(B) when the message received is A(B).
 'Vote opposite' means to vote A(B) when the message received is B(A).
 Only responses to non-empty messages are displayed.
 Differences between the (strongly and weakly) balanced networks and the star network are significant on the p < 0.01 level (cf. Table 9).

-Figure 7: Frequency of individual following behavior by treatment.
+Fig. 7.
+Frequency of individual following behavior by treatment.
 The variable 'never', respectively 'always,' reports the fraction of individual participants who never respectively always followed the non-empty vote recommendation they received for each network position.
 Differences between the (strongly and weakly) balanced networks and the star network are significant on the p < 0.01 level (cf. Table 10).

-in Table 8 in column 'vote message'), in around 70% to 80% of the instances non-experts vote according to their received message in the balanced networks where the sincere strategy profile is an equilibrium, but they do so only in around 50% of the instances in the star network.
+according to their received message in the balanced networks where the sincere strategy profile is an equilibrium, but they do so only in around 50% of the instances in the star network.
 These differences are significant on the p < 0.01 level as can be seen from the logistic regressions in Table 9.